venice1200/Retro/Microtronic_Phoenix/README.md

 Phoenix Outputs <=> Arduino Input
 BUSCH_DOT3 <-> D6
 BUSCH_DOT4 <-> D7
-D6/D7 are used for the RND Generator.
+Arduino D6/D7 are used for the RND Generator.
+Arduino D8 is used for an switch against GND for the Monarch Game.

 **!!
 Important !!**
 A GND connection is also needed!